 Crocodylian teeth from the Lares Limestone, northern Puerto Rico.
 Scale bar = 1 cm.

 The Miocene crocodylians of the Caribbean region are still a mystery.
-Early Miocene crocodylian remains have been collected in Cuba, Dominican Republic and Puerto Rico (MacPhee & Wyss, 1990; MacPhee et al., 2003; Brochu et al., 2007).
-The Cuban and Dominican material is still undescribed, hence their affinities are unknown.
-The fossils from Puerto Rico, consisting of several associated cranial elements (shown below) were collected from the Early Miocene age Cibao Fm (MacPhee & Wyss, 1990; Brochu et al., 2007).
-The Cibao fossils consisting of a partial dentary, frontal and partial left squamosal, show a combination of features that excludes it from being a gavialoid, alligatorid, Crocodylus or any other extant taxon (Brochu et al., 2007).
-This implies that at least during the Early Miocene (and probably even earlier) Puerto Rico, and possibly other islands in the Caribbean as well, where home to an endemic group of crocodylians.
+Early-middle Miocene crocodylian remains have been collected in Cuba, Dominican Republic and Puerto Rico (MacPhee & Wyss, 1990; MacPhee et al., 2003; Brochu et al., 2007; Brochu & Jiménez-Vázquez, 2014).
+The Dominican material is still undescribed, hence their affinities are unknown.
+The fossils from Puerto Rico, consisting of several associated cranial elements (shown below) were collected from the middle Miocene age Cibao Fm (MacPhee & Wyss, 1990; Brochu et al., 2007).
+The Cibao fossils include a partial dentary, frontal and partial left squamosal, and show a combination of features that excludes it from being a gavialoid, alligatorid, Crocodylus or any other extant taxon (Brochu et al., 2007).
+Similarly, there are some unusual crocodylian remains from the early Miocene Lagunitas Formation in Cuba (Brochu & Jiménez-Vázquez, 2014).
+This implies that at least starting in the early Miocene (and probably even earlier) Puerto Rico, and other islands in the Caribbean , where probably home to an endemic group of crocodylians.

 Crocodylian remains from the Early Miocene Cibao Formation of northern Puerto Rico.
 From Brochu et al., 2007.